 Depending on what you are baking, chocolate chips, though convenient, might not be the right chocolate for your recipe:

-- If you are making something like a ganache, chocolate frosting, chocolate pudding, or homemade chocolates where the chocolate is the star of the recipe and the main ingredient, use good quality chocolate, not chocolate chips, especially if the recipe you are following doesn’t specifically mention using chocolate chips.
+- If you are making something like a dark chocolate ganache, milk chocolate ganache, milk chocolate frosting, milk chocolate pots de crème, or homemade chocolate bars where the chocolate is the star of the recipe and the main ingredient, use good quality chocolate, not chocolate chips, especially if the recipe you are following doesn't specifically mention using chocolate chips.
 Remember chocolate chips tend to have a lot more sugar than solid chocolate and they also may have less cocoa butter/fat.

-- For things like cookies, muffins, scones, and cakes, where the chocolate is folded into a batter or a dough, you can get away with either chopped chocolate, pistoles, or chocolate chips without worrying too much.
+- For things like peanut butter cookies with white chocolate chunks, chocolate zucchini muffins, chocolate scones, and a chocolate chip bundt cake, where the chocolate is folded into a batter or a dough, you can get away with either chopped chocolate, pistoles, or chocolate chips without worrying too much.
 Stick to a chocolate product that is good quality from a brand you trust and with a clear list of ingredients.

 This post is sponsored by Cacao Barry.
 I was compensated monetarily and with product.
 Thanks for supporting the companies that allow me to create content for Kitchen Heals Soul.
 As always, please know that I wouldn’t work with a sponsor nor recommend a product if it wasn’t worth it.

 Please note this post contains affiliate links to Amazon.
 If you buy a product I recommend, I will get a small commission, and the price you have to pay will not change in any way.